OpenNews/srccon-product/homepage.md

 * people already working in product management and development for news, who want to be part of a larger community changing journalism
 * people doing the often-invisible work of bringing product thinking to their newsroom, regardless of role or title
 * people who want to better understand how organizing around product can shift the way news organizations operate

-<div class="page-divider"><span>Tickets & attending</span></div>

-Tickets for SRCCON:PRODUCT will be $125 plus ticketing fees.
-[Applications are open till January 9, 2020](/participation/form).
-(Early bird applications closed on December 18.)

-SRCCON:PRODUCT will be intentionally small, at about 150 participants.
-This size means we need to be equitable in distributing tickets and ensuring that there are a mix of perspectives and skills represented.
-Our call for participation form will help us understand who would like to take part and what you're hoping to take home with you.

-[The form also includes](/participation/form) an application for travel support.
-Scholarships will provide a free ticket to the event and a $350 stipend, with a limited number of larger stipends available for folks with higher travel costs and international participants.

-<div class="page-divider"><span>Our rough schedule for the day</span></div>

-* **9am:** Registration opens
-* **10am:** Event opens
-* **Morning:** Sessions & conversation-friendly breaks
-* **Midday:** Lunch at SRCCON:PRODUCT with the people you meet
-* **Afternoon:** More sessions, snacks, & conversation-friendly breaks
-* **6pm:** Event closing

-We expect it to be a busy, fun, and productive day where we all take away new ideas and stronger connections with colleagues.
-[Let us know if you would like to be there](/participation/form).
+<div class="page-divider"><span>What's next</span></div>

+Stay in touch by following [@SRCCON](https://twitter.com/srccon) and find out about updates in the Product Thinking group [by joining the list serv](https://bit.ly/ProductThinkers).
+If you have a specific question, [please reach out](mailto:srccon@opennews.org).

 <div class="page-divider"><span>About SRCCON:PRODUCT</span></div>